braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 ## When to apply the AND operator

 Use `AND` if you are interested in the intersection of two groups.
 This is what is similar between the two groups.
-For example, let’s compare two animals.
-What dogs `AND` cats both have in common is fur, are mammals, and are human pets.

 If you'd like to include customers with two or more values for a particular attribute, you should use the `AND` operator.

 Let's consider the example use case for targeting customers from every country except for Canada and the United States.
 The statement `Country is not United States AND Country is not Canada` will only include customers who are not from the United States and who are not from Canada.
 Therefore, both United States customers and Canadian customers will be excluded.

 ## When to apply the OR operator

 Use `OR` if you want to target users who meet at least one condition in a group of conditions.

 If you have three conditions linked together by `OR`, then one, two, or all of the conditions could be true in order for the statement to be true.
-For example, imagine that you want to send a message to all your users except those users on version 1.0 or 1.1 of your app.
-You want to target the overlap of users that are not on version 1.0 and not on version 1.1.
-You can create this segment in one of two ways:

-1. You can use the filters `Is not 1.0` and `Is not 1.1` with the `OR` operator, which will target all users who do not have those app versions.
+As another example, imagine that you want to send a message to all your users on version 1.0 or 1.1 of your app.
+In order to target the users that are on version 1.0 and on version 1.1, you can use the filters `Is 1.0` and `Is 1.1` with the `OR` operator in your segment.
+This will target all users who are on versions 1.0 or 1.1.
-2. The alternative may be a longer route.
-You will need to add a filter for every version of your app using the `OR` operator, making sure to exclude app versions 1.0 and 1.1.

-In this next example, consider a promotion that is valid for both United States and Canadian customers.
-You want to make sure that only customers in areas where the promotion is valid receive the promotion.
-In this scenario, use the following statement to target your campaign: `Country is United States OR Country is Canada`

-With the `OR` operator, your campaign will only go to customers whose country is Canada or whose country is United States.

 ### Negative OR

-Use the `OR` operator to create a statement that will evaluate to true if a user meets the criteria for one or more filters in the statement.
+Use the `OR` operator to create a statement that will determine if a user meets the criteria for one or more filters in the statement.

 For example, consider a promotion that is valid for both United States and Canadian customers.
 You want to make sure that only customers in areas where the promotion is valid receive the promotion.
-In this scenario, use the following statement to target your campaign: `Country is United States OR Country is Canada`
+In this scenario, use the following statement to target your campaign: `Country is United States OR Country is Canada`.

 With the `OR` operator, your campaign will only go to customers whose country is Canada or whose country is United States.